Rustam64/V2X/README.md

 Codes and instructions for a hand following Arduino robot as well as obstacle avoidance and Bluetooth/Gyroscope.

 The code provided on the git-hub page is ready to run and implement.
 Refer to the data below to adjust the pins and voltage.
+Code for Wheel direction may need to be adjusted based on the location and rotation of the wheels used.
 For the Hand-Following and Obstacle Avoiding code:

 Left IR sensor: A0